-For example if you currently run a 10km event in 53:45 that puts you in Group D. Your main set involves running nine reps of 1min 50secs holding a pace of 4:25 per kilometre and having a two minute Rest Interval (RI) running at a pace of 6:30 per kilometre.
+For example, if you currently run a 10km event at 53:45 that puts you in Group D. Your main set involves running nine reps of 1min 50secs holding a pace of 4:25 per kilometre, and having a two-minute Rest Interval (RI) running at a pace of 6:30 per kilometre.

 If you would like further advice feel free to contact me.